abramov-v/API_recipe_publication/README.md

 ## About the Project

-The API service allows users to:
+This API service allows users to:

 - Publish Recipes: Share your favorite recipes.
 - Add Recipes to Favorites: Find and save recipes from other users to easily access them in the future.